President's Room: Use by presidents

 On August 6, 1965, President Lyndon B. Johnson became the first president in over a quarter century to use the President's Room for its intended purpose, signing the 1965 Voting Rights Act into law after a stirring and emotional ceremony in the Capitol Rotunda.
 Johnson had appeared before a Joint Session of Congress on March 15, 1965, to urge passage of the bill guaranteeing equal voting rights for African American citizens.
 He returned to the Capitol to sign the act, a gesture that, as he explained in his memoirs, was intended to "dramatize the importance we attached to this bill – and to give full measure to the Congress."

+Senator Howard Baker of Tennessee had unsuccessfully urged President Richard Nixon to move his working offices to the Capitol, leaving the White House as the president's ceremonial and residential quarters.
+Likewise, Jimmy Carter had expressed intentions to use the signing room when he took office in 1977, but he never acted on them.

+In the days following his November 1980 election victory, President-elect Ronald Reagan looked toward the Capitol and told reporters, "Get the President's Room ready!"
+Living up to his promise, Reagan made the President's Room his first stop after leaving the Capitol's inaugural platform on January 20, 1981.
+Accompanied by Vice President George H. W. Bush, Senate leaders Howard Baker and Robert C. Byrd, and a large media contingent, the new president signed nominations to U.S. Cabinet posts and an order freezing federal employment.
+On several occasions in the ensuing months, Reagan returned to this room to confer with congressional leaders on a budget compromise.
+Following Reagan's example, George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama, Donald Trump, and Joe Biden have chosen to begin their presidencies with a visit here.

-Although his successors have used the room for other purposes during their terms in office, Johnson was apparently the last president to sign legislation in the President's Room until Donald Trump.
+Although presidents since Lyndon Johnson, have used the room for various purposes during their terms in office, Johnson was apparently the last president to sign legislation in the President's Room until Donald Trump.
 Trump signed a bill on his first day in office, January 20, 2017, waiving the seven-year waiting period for a former military officer to serve as Secretary of Defense.
 That law allowed James Mattis to be nominated.

-In the days following his November 1980 election victory, President-elect Ronald Reagan looked toward the Capitol and told reporters, "Get the President's Room ready!"
-Although his immediate predecessor, Jimmy Carter, had expressed similar intentions when he took office in 1977, he never acted on them.
-Four years earlier, Senator Howard Baker of Tennessee had unsuccessfully urged President Richard Nixon to move his working offices to the Capitol, leaving the White House as the president's ceremonial and residential quarters.

-Living up to his earlier promise, Reagan made the President's Room his first stop after leaving the Capitol's inaugural platform on January 20, 1981.
-Accompanied by Vice President George H. W. Bush, Senate leaders Howard Baker and Robert C. Byrd, and a large media contingent, the new President signed nominations to U.S. Cabinet posts and an order freezing federal employment.
-On several occasions in the ensuing months, Reagan returned to this room to confer with congressional leaders on a budget compromise.
-Following Reagan's example, George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama, Donald J. Trump, and Joseph R. Biden have chosen to begin their presidencies with a visit here.